tshort/mdpad-docs/content/_index.md

   any of the form elements.

 * **Variables from form inputs**--When a page recalculates, it collects form inputs that are available to the page author.
+  The min and max limits on number inputs are also enforced.

 * **Variables update the URL**--When a user changes any input, the URL updates to reflect the change.
 This gives the user